ServiceNow v6 Integration Guide | PagerDuty

 Version No Longer Supported

-ServiceNow v6 is no longer supported on the latest ServiceNow versions.
-There will be no new development on this version of the feature, and bug fixes will be handled case-by-case.
+ServiceNow version six is not supported on the latest ServiceNow versions.
+PagerDuty does not perform new development on this version of the feature, and handles bug fixes on a case-by-case basis.

 ServiceNow offers advanced automation and process workflow for the enterprise environment.
-With this integration, you will be able to leverage ServiceNow’s workflow and ticketing capabilities with PagerDuty’s robust on-call scheduling, notifications and escalations.
+This integration allows you to leverage ServiceNow’s workflow and ticketing capabilities with PagerDuty’s robust on-call scheduling, notifications, and escalations.

-Communication between ServiceNow and PagerDuty is bi-directional, allowing incidents to be acknowledged, delegated (reassigned to another group) and resolved in either system.
-The following workflows are supported:
+Communication between ServiceNow and PagerDuty is bi-directional, allowing incidents to be acknowledged, delegated (reassigned to another group), and resolved in either system.
+The integration supports the following workflows:

-• Third party monitoring tool integrations detect an issue and trigger an incident in PagerDuty.
-Users receive notifications from PagerDuty and they can acknowledge/resolve via PagerDuty.
-A ServiceNow ticket is opened when a PagerDuty incident is triggered and kept in sync for the lifecycle of the incident.
+• Third-party monitoring tool integrations detect an issue and trigger an incident in PagerDuty.
+You receive notifications from PagerDuty and can acknowledge or resolve the incident via PagerDuty.
+A ServiceNow ticket opens when a PagerDuty incident triggers and stays in sync for the lifecycle of the incident.

-• A ticket is filed in ServiceNow, which automatically triggers an incident in PagerDuty and notifies the user.
-The user takes ownership via PagerDuty and information from PagerDuty is kept in sync with ServiceNow.
+• A ticket is filed in ServiceNow, which automatically triggers an incident in PagerDuty and notifies you.
+You take ownership via PagerDuty, and information from PagerDuty stays in sync with ServiceNow.

 Requirements

-• In ServiceNow: A ServiceNow Administrator role is required to configure the integration.
-This article details installing the latest version 6 of our ServiceNow integration, which is certified for ServiceNow Kingston, London, and Madrid, New York and Orlando.
+You require a ServiceNow Administrator role to configure the integration.
+This article details installing version six of the ServiceNow integration, which is certified for ServiceNow Kingston, London, Madrid, New York, and Orlando.

-• The ServiceNow integration is only available to accounts on the following pricing plans: Business, Digital Operations (legacy) and Enterprise for Incident Management.
-Please contact our Sales Team if you would like to upgrade to a plan featuring the ServiceNow integration.
+• The ServiceNow integration is available only to accounts on the Business, Digital Operations (legacy), and Enterprise for Incident Management pricing plans.
+Contact the PagerDuty Sales Team to upgrade to a plan featuring the ServiceNow integration.

-• An Admin, Global Admin or Account Owner base role is required for configuration.
-If you're not sure what role you have, or if you need your permissions adjusted, visit our sections on Checking Your User Role or Changing User Roles.
+• You require an Admin, Global Admin, or Account Owner base role for configuration.
+If you are not sure what role you have, or if you need your permissions adjusted, view Check Your User Role or Edit User Roles.

 📘

-V5 and V7 of our ServiceNow integration are also available.
+V5 and V7 of the ServiceNow integration are also available.

 Quick Links